FabianRig/ArduinoMoonBoardLED/README.md

 ~/apps/arduino-cli/bin/arduino-cli monitor -p /dev/ttyACM0
 ```

+8. Use the MoonBoard app to connect to the Arduino and show the problems on your board!

 ## LED Mapping
-The most common LED wiring pattern (here for a MoonBoard Mini) goes like this (front view):
+The most common LED wiring pattern goes like this (front view):
 - start bottom left (A1),
 - up the column (to A12),
 - one column to the right (to B12),